woodlyer/gostExample/ReadMe.md

 The first line is for gost server, running on VPS.
 The second line is for gost client, running on your PC.

-You are running SS(shadowsocks) or v2ray on 8388, the gost tunnel works on 127.0.0.1:8083 links to SS or V2ray on your server.
+Suppose you are running SS(shadowsocks) or v2ray on 8388, on the client side, the gost tunnel works on 127.0.0.1:8083 links to SS or V2ray on your server.

 You should modified the server_ip to your own domain name or ip address.